-The doctors at Stanford Children’s Health state that ATNR, or asymmetric tonic neck reflex is a primitive reflex, which is present at birth and disappears by the age of seven months (4).
-Thus, STNR appears after ATNR integrates, and the two reflexes are disparate.
+The doctors at Stanford Children’s Health state that ATNR, or asymmetric tonic neck reflex, is a primitive reflex present at birth and disappears by the age of seven months (4).
+Thus, STNR appears after ATNR integrates, and the two reflexes are disparate

 In ATNR, when the baby turns their head to one side, the arm on that side involuntarily stretches out.
 The other arm bends, and the baby may clench their fist.
 Some babies may also stretch the leg along with the arm while bending the other leg.

 What Does Retained STNR Mean?

 Retained STNR means that a baby displays STNR even after attaining the age of 12 months.
 You may test the presence of STNR.
 The following signs may also indicate retained STNR in a one-year-old and can affect child development.